derekmcloughlin/derekmcloughlin.github.io/_posts/2014-09-13-Haskell-Dice-Of-Doom-Part-1.md

 are added by dividing the conquered dice among the player's cells, starting from the top and moving from left to right.

-Note: The Lisp function is `add-new-dice` and is the tail-call optimised one introduced later in Chapter 15.
+Note: The Lisp function is `add-new-dice` - this is the tail-call optimised one introduced later in Chapter 15.

 Just like the Lisp function, we use a local function to recurse through the board cells: